greneroom/CompArchFA15/Midterm/writeup.md

 ##### Size and Cost

 There are five one-bit D-flip-flops, each with cost and size=13.
 There are two 2-input muxes, each with size=7 and cost=10.
-There is a +1 on a 6-bit wire, with size=24 and cost=66.
+There is an incrementer on a 6-bit wire, with size=24 and cost=66.
 There is an `XNOR` which has size=2, which can be made from four `NOR`s (https://en.wikipedia.org/wiki/XNOR_gate), so cost=8.
 There are three inverters, each with size and cost = 1.
 There is an `AND` and an `OR`, each with size=2 and cost=3.
 The 6-input `NOR` has size and cost=6.

-Total size = 118, and total cost = 174.
+Total size = `118`, and total cost = `174`.

 #### FSM